 It is believed to have been followed by the Mi’raj, his ascension to heaven.
 According to some of the Hadith scholars this journey is believed to have taken place just over a year before Prophet Muhammad migrated to from Makkah to Madinah, on the 27th of Rajab.

-In essence the month of Rajab and the events occurred therein highlight three important features.
+In essence, the month of Rajab and the events that occurred therein highlight three important features.

-- Islam is the continuation of the divine guidance and the main objective of the faith is to revere, respect and deliberate the diversity of the divine guidance.
+3. Islam is the continuation of divine guidance and the main objective of the faith is to revere, respect and deliberate the diversity of the divine guidance.

 Path to Peace